 - If baby’s umbilical cord hasn’t fallen off yet, fold the top of the diaper over so that it doesn’t rub on it and cause irritation.

-Conclusion for Changing a Babies Diaper
+Final Thought On Changing a Babies Diaper

-When putting a new diaper on be sure to check the sides and make sure they are out and around your babies butt, if this isn’t happening then your baby will wet through his clothes and you will have soaking wet clothes and a baby to clean.
+When putting a new diaper on be sure to check the sides and make sure they are out and around your baby’s butt, if this isn’t happening then your baby will wet through his clothes and you will have soaking wet clothes and a baby to clean.

 I had this happen a lot with my daughter, with my son it happened if the front wasn’t tight to his skin and then pee would shoot up his shirt.